Kitchen & Bathroom Sale now on

 Working out how many solar panels you need for your home will depend on several factors:

-This table may give you an idea of how many panels the average home with each of these variables may need:
+Once you’ve answered these questions, take a look at the below table which outlines how many panels the average home with each of these variables may need:

 These figures are based on Type 1, 108 Half Cell Monocrystalline panels operating at 3.85 Watts.

-While we can’t give you a quick and easy answer to the number of panels you’ll need in this article, keep reading to get an estimate.
-Or contact Wickes Solar powered by Solar Fast’s well-trained team who can give you information on costs, savings, and what will be best for you and your home.
+While we can’t give you a quick and easy answer to the number of panels you’ll need in this article, we recommend you keep reading to get an estimate, which will help you in the planning and preparation side of things.
+Then you can contact Wickes Solar’s well-trained team who can give you information on costs, savings, and what will be best for you and your home.

 The first thing you’ll need to do is work out the average amount of electricity you use every day.
 If you’ve got a smart meter, this is already worked out for you.
 If not, just look at your electricity bill and you should find an estimate based on the amount of kWh you’ve used previously.